neta-elad/implicit-rankings-timers/docs/examples/ticket.md

 that relate the pre-state and the post-state.
 These formulas can be completely expressed using just `self` and `self.next`.
 However, we provide some syntactic sugar for common kinds of updates.

+Transition `step12`: a thread in pc1 takes a ticket and moves to pc2.
+This transition:
+- Requires the thread `t` to be in pc1 (initial state)
+- Assigns `next_ticket` as the thread's ticket in the `m` relation
+- Advances `next_ticket` to the next available ticket using `succ`
+- Updates the program counter: pc1 becomes false, pc2 becomes true
+- Includes a fairness constraint ensuring `t` is scheduled
 ```python
     @transition
     def step12(self, t: Thread) -> BoolRef: